Aldrick Robinson

-Aldrick Robinson (born September 24, 1988) is an American former professional football wide receiver who played eight seasons in the National Football League (NFL).
-He played college football at Southern Methodist University (SMU) and was selected in the sixth round of the 2011 NFL draft by the Washington Redskins.
+Aldrick Robinson (born September 24, 1988) is an American former professional football player who was a wide receiver for eight seasons in the National Football League (NFL).
+He played college football for the SMU Mustangs and was selected in the sixth round of the 2011 NFL draft by the Washington Redskins.
 He also played for the Baltimore Ravens, Atlanta Falcons, San Francisco 49ers, Minnesota Vikings, and Carolina Panthers.

 Early life

 Robinson attended Waxahachie High School in Waxahachie, Texas, where he played football for the Indians.
 As a junior, he recorded 21 receptions for 651 yards and eight touchdowns.
 As a senior, he recorded 29 receptions for 647 yards and eight touchdowns and over 1,500 all-purpose yards.
 He was also named the team's most valuable player, a PrepStar all-region and a two-time all-district player.
 He was ranked 96th on The Dallas Morning News Area Top 100 list and named a Dave Campbell's Texas Football Player to Watch.

 Robinson was ranked a two-star prospect by Rivals.com.
 Robinson received a scholarship offer from Kansas, but turned it down in order to attend SMU.